 Immediate Relative Category

-The spouse, unmarried children (under age 21) and parents of U.S. citizens are categorized as immediate relatives.
+Immigration law categorizes the spouse, unmarried children (under age 21) and parents of U.S. citizens as immediate relatives.
 That’s it.
 The immediate relative category is an exclusive group.
 That’s because an immigrant visa is always available.
 There is no “wait” for a visa if you are an immediate relative.
 The paperwork takes some time, but immediate relatives aren’t subject to the long waits associated with other categories.
 Again, immediate relatives only include:

 - Spouse of a U.S. citizen